Getting started

 How to record network logs for support

 We might also need to analyze network requests.
-For this, open the Network tab in browser’s dev tools before opening a form and keep it open to record all the requests that are sent by the browser, then Save all as HAR file with content:
+For this, open the Network tab in browser’s dev tools before opening a form and keep it open to record all the requests that are sent by the browser, then click Export HAR (sanitized):

 Send other screenshots and the detailed problem description to support@plumsail.com